ForwarD-NerN/NotSoShadowExtras/README.md

 ## The list of features
 * Update Suppression Crash Fix **(SO & CCE)**
 * Disable DataFixer Light Recalculation
-* * With the changes Mojang made to the lightning engine, they added a datafixer that, when activated, forces Minecraft to recalculate light in every single chunk.
-Which breaks EOL farms.
+* * With the changes Mojang made to the lightning engine, they added a datafixer that, when activated, forces Minecraft to recalculate light in every single chunk, which breaks EOL farms.
+This setting just removes the datafixer.

 You can configure every setting individually notsoshadowextras_config.json